 For a few moments, Antiochus hesitated, “astounded at such a peremptory order, and at last replied, ‘I will do what the Senate thinks right.’
 Not till then did Popilius extend his hand to the king as to a friend and ally.”

-The Oxford English Dictionary doesn’t state an opinion as to what might have inspired the phrase.
-It defines “(to draw) a line in the sand” as meaning “(to establish) a limit or boundary; (to specify) a level of tolerance or a point beyond which one will not go.”
+The Oxford English Dictionary doesn’t state an opinion as to what might have inspired “line in the sand.”
+It defines the verb phrase “(to draw, run, etc.) a line in the sand” as meaning “(to establish) a limit or boundary; (to specify) a level of tolerance or a point beyond which one will not go.”

 Fred R. Shapiro, editor of The Yale Book of Quotations, cites a clearly figurative usage from a July 1978 issue of Newsweek: “Brzezinski is more eager to draw a line in the sand and dare the Russians to cross it.”